stefanjwojcik/ms_flu/README.md

 * `mrp_example_data.csv`: Example query data, reshuffled

-## Part 2: Forecasting (located in 'Forecasting') (runs in 10-15 minutes)
+## Part 2: Forecasting (located in 'Forecasting') (runs in 15-25 minutes)

-Run `main_State.R` and `USFluPredictionUpdated_ann.R` to produce the main forecasting results. `main_State.R`: produces main state-level forecast and `USFluPredictionUpdated_ann.R`: produces main national flu forecast.
+Run `main_State.R` and `USFluPredictionUpdated_ann.R` to produce the main forecasting results.
 The source data files are located in `Forecasting/Data`.

+`main_State.R`: produces the four state-level forecasts.
+This file should take between 5 and 10 minutes to run from start to finish.

+`USFluPredictionUpdated_ann.R`: produces main national flu forecast.
+This file should take between 10 and 20 minutes to run from start to finish.